sporto/elm-tutorial/building/multiple_modules.md

 #### How to break it?

-In this case what we need to do is move the `Player` model out of `Main`.
-In a place where it can be imported by both `Main` and `PlayerView`.
-We will end up with three modules:
+In this case what we need to do is to move the `Player` model out of `Main`, somewhere it can be imported by both `Main` and `PlayerView`.

+To deal with circular dependencies in Elm the easiest thing to do is to split your application into smaller modules.
+In this particular example we can create another module that can be imported by both `Main` and `PlayerView`:

 - Main
 - PlayerView
-- Models (contains Player)
+- Models (contains the Player type)

-To deal with circular dependencies in Elm the easiest thing to do is to break your application in smaller modules.
 Try creating smaller modules for things like __actions__, __models__, __effects__ and __utilities__, which are modules that are usually imported by many components.

 ## Breaking our application